Want to know the 10 worst foods for prostate health?

 They may be convenient, but canned foods are decidedly not good for your prostate.
 This is because many of them contain a synthetic estrogen called Bisphenol A (BPA).
 It’s used in the construction of polycarbonate containers like tin cans and even water bottles.

-Though investigations into the connections between BPA and a wide variety of diseases are ongoing, the European Union and Canada have already banned it in the making of baby bottles.
+Investigations into the connections between BPA and a wide variety of diseases are ongoing.
+But the European Union and Canada have already banned it in the making of baby bottles.

 Foods like tomatoes are particularly susceptible to BPA.
 Tomatoes can soak BPA into their soft tissues while in storage.